 Form: GI-05D-R

 This page allows you to edit and add information for fugitive sources at your facility.
-Select the check box next to No Fugitive Sources at this facility if this statement is true.
-Otherwise, you may not continue until all mandatory fields are entered.
+Answer the question “Are there Fugitive Sources at this facility?”.
+If the answer if yes, you may not continue until all mandatory fields are entered.
+Any SI removed during the e-Service process will not require entries in otherwise mandatory fields.

 Fugitive emissions — These are air emissions outside of your building which cannot reasonably pass through a stack, chimney, vent or other equivalent opening.
 Examples of fugitive emission sources include coal or sawdust piles, gravel roads, and outdoor Volatile Organic Compounds (VOCs) /Hazardous Air Pollutant (HAP) service valves, pumps, and flanges.
 Emissions inside a building that do not pass through a stack are not fugitive emissions.
 These emissions should be assigned to a building vent and reported as stack emissions on the Stack and Vents page and the Emission Unit page.